shakes76/PatternFlow/recognition/s4571730/README.md

 ## Data pre-processing
 - Download the data from the supplied cloudstore link
+- Image size of the dataset is 260 * 228 in RGB format, which is rather large for the laboratory GPU (RTX 2080 with 8GB VRAM).
+As the images are grayscale (the red, green and blue values are the same), they are loaded in grayscale mode (2D array) and resolution reduced to 73 * 64 for memory saving.
+This does not affect the training process.
-- The dataset contain the label (left/right) in each filename, so no manual labelling is required.
+- The dataset contains the label (left/right) in each filename, so no manual labelling is required.
 - The dataset is extremely vulnerable to data leakage, since a patient (identified by the patient ID OAIxxxxxx) can have several images, each one being